kitschpatrol/lognow/readme.md

 // Logs: "Hello from library! { name: 'Library Name' }"
 ```

-Or, since LogLayer provides [many additional transport adapters](https://loglayer.dev/transports/), it's easy for library consumers to integrate with their existing logging infrastructure of choice:
+Or, since LogLayer provides [many additional transport adapters](https://loglayer.dev/transports/), it's easy for library consumers to integrate with their existing logging infrastructure of choice by defining a LogLayer instance to their liking:

+`the-application.ts`:

 ```ts
 import { PinoTransport } from '@loglayer/transport-pino'